Azure/azure-powershell/src/Storage/docs/latest-2019-04-30/Invoke-AzLeaseBlobContainer.md

 ### COMPLEX PARAMETER PROPERTIES
 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

+#### INPUTOBJECT <IStorageIdentity>: Identity Parameter
+  - `[AccountName <String>]`: The name of the storage account within the specified resource group.
+Storage account names must be between 3 and 24 characters in length and use numbers and lower-case letters only.
+  - `[BlobServicesName <String>]`: The name of the blob Service within the specified storage account.
+Blob Service Name must be 'default'
+  - `[ContainerName <String>]`: The name of the blob container within the specified storage account.
+Blob container names must be between 3 and 63 characters in length and use numbers, lower-case letters and dash (-) only.
+Every dash (-) character must be immediately preceded and followed by a letter or number.
+  - `[FileServicesName <String>]`: The name of the file Service within the specified storage account.
+File Service Name must be "default"
+  - `[Id <String>]`: Resource identity path
+  - `[ImmutabilityPolicyName <String>]`: The name of the blob container immutabilityPolicy within the specified storage account.
+ImmutabilityPolicy Name must be 'default'
+  - `[Location <String>]`: The location of the Azure Storage resource.
+  - `[ManagementPolicyName <ManagementPolicyName?>]`: The name of the Storage Account Management Policy.
+It should always be 'default'
+  - `[ResourceGroupName <String>]`: The name of the resource group within the user's subscription.
+The name is case insensitive.
+  - `[ShareName <String>]`: The name of the file share within the specified storage account.
+File share names must be between 3 and 63 characters in length and use numbers, lower-case letters and dash (-) only.
+Every dash (-) character must be immediately preceded and followed by a letter or number.
+  - `[SubscriptionId <String>]`: The ID of the target subscription.

 #### PARAMETER <ILeaseContainerRequest>: Lease Container request schema.
   - `Action <String>`: Specifies the lease action.
 Can be one of the available actions.